yfsoftcom/learn_hadoop/spark/Readme.md

 - [x] Spark Connected MongoDB
 - [x] Run Sql to read data from it
 - [ ] Run advanced sql to read parent-children documents
+  - More staff to read https://sparkbyexamples.com/spark/spark-flatten-nested-struct-column/
 - [ ] Save the data into mongo or csv
-- [ ] Connect postgresql at the same time
+- [x] Connect postgresql at the same time
-- [ ] Join the 2 dataset.
+- [x] Join the 2 dataset.

 ### Spark And Mongo